-CS8 CS9 friendly community with an abundance of art, rich cultures and a strong sense of Number of Puāwai magazine publications annually.
+CS8 satisfying and healthy lifestyle.
+Horowhenua is a Number of Puāwai magazine publications annually.
 Number of Creative Communities funding rounds per year. ≥ 4 ≥ 2 Access to information for those who are not online Directory of community services Cost of living On Track As at 29 February 2024 Two Puāwai magazines have been distributed.
 On Track As at 29 February 2024 One of the two funding rounds have been completed.
 The second funding round will open in February.
 CS10 heritage.
-Horowhenua is New Zealand's foremost District in taking joint responsibility for the success of our community through education.
-Number of Education Horowhenua meetings per year ≥ 4 On Track As at 29 February 2024 Three Education Horowhenua meetings were held.
-Kaupapa discussed include: • Transition beyond school • Attendance and engagement • Youth with trauma and anxiety CS11 Horowhenua is fully accessible to all people Number of Access and Inclusion Leadership forums per year ≥ 4 On Track As at 29 February 2024 Four Access and Inclusion Leadership forum were held.
-Kaupapa discussed include: • Companion card for people with support workers • Enabling good lives • Refreshing Committee priorities CS12 Council promotes community group empowerment and provides opportunities for community driven initiatives and projects, and to grow and develop Number of Community Capacity and Capability Building Programme workshops or trainings offered. ≥ 10 On Track As at 29 February 2024 The following workshops and training opportunities have been provided within the reporting period: The Teen Brain - Nathan Wallis: on the developing brains of rangatahi and how to mitigate the effects of anxiety and depression.
+Horowhenua is New Number of Education Horowhenua meetings per year ≥ 4 On Track As at 29 February 2024 Three Education Horowhenua meetings were held.
+Kaupapa discussed include: • Transition beyond school • Attendance and engagement • Youth with trauma and anxiety CS11 Horowhenua is fully Number of Access and Inclusion Leadership forums per year ≥ 4 On Track As at 29 February 2024 Four Access and Inclusion Leadership forum were held.
+Kaupapa discussed include: Companion card for people with support workers Enabling good lives Refreshing Committee priorities CS12 community group Number of Community Capacity and Capability Building Programme workshops or trainings offered. ≥ 10 On Track As at 29 February 2024 The following workshops and training opportunities have been provided within the reporting period: The Teen Brain - Nathan Wallis: on the developing brains of rangatahi and how to mitigate the effects of anxiety and depression.
 There were two sessions run for adults and one for rangatahi.
 First Aid - Levin There are a number of other workshops and trainings scheduled for 2024.
 Officers will be implementing a schedule of delivery to reach at least 10 opportunities for the year.